Review these standards before submitting your application materials to the Doctor of Physical Therapy program.

 Prerequisite courses must be taken for college credit and a letter grade.
 A minimum grade of C must be earned for each course; medical terminology is accepted pass/fail.
 Up to two courses may be met with AP courses with scores of 4 or above.
 Up to two courses may be in progress (either the applicant is currently taking them or plans to complete them by June 1 of the year of admission).
 All courses should be the appropriate level for students entering a graduate health program.

 - A second Biology course of the student's choice, with lab

 - Human Anatomy – lab strongly recommended

 - Human Physiology

-- General Chemistry or Inorganic Chemistry - minimum two courses, with lab
+- General Chemistry – two semesters, with lab

-- General Physics - minimum two courses, with lab - which include mechanics and electricity
+- General Physics – two semesters, with lab; content must include mechanics and electricity

 - General Psychology